mathjax/MathJax/docs/source/installation.rst

         index.html          # Tests default configuration
         index-images.html   # Tests image-font fallback display
-        sample.html         # Sample page with lots of pretty equations
+        sample.html         # Sample page with lots of pretty equations examples.html       # Page with links to all sample pages

 Open these files in your browser to see that they appear to be working properly.
 If you have installed MathJax on a server, use the web